Does Renters Insurance Cover Mold (Answer + 5-Step Evidence Kit)

 Mold/Fungi Removal Endorsements:

+Some insurers provide specific mold removal rider policies with much larger limits than usual insurance policies.
 Typically ranging from $10,000 to $25,000 and $50,000.
 But bear in mind that the coverage comes with a price tag.
 The higher the coverage, the higher the premium.

 Quick Note: Fungus removal rider only covers remediation, possibly limited personal property damage coverage.